-The agenda for each Regular Council meeting and Council Work Session shall be prepared by the City Administrator.
-A resolution approving a contract shall only be included on the agenda if the City Attorney has reviewed the contract and the result of that review is included or with the proposed resolution.
+The agenda for each regular Council meeting and Council work session shall be prepared by the City Administrator.
+A resolution approving a contract shall only be included on the agenda if the City Attorney has reviewed the resolution.

-The agenda for Regular Council meetings will be prepared in accordance with the following order of business:
+The agenda for regular Council meetings will be prepared in accordance with the following order of business:

-Call to Order

-Moment of Silence

-Pledge of Allegiance

-Roll Call of Council

-Approval of the Agenda

-Communications from the City Administrator

-Introductions

-Public Commentary

-Communications from Council

-Communications from the Mayor

-Consent Agenda

-Public Hearings

-Approval of Council Minutes

-Ordinances - Second Reading

-Ordinances - First Reading

-Motions and Resolutions

-Council Business

-Boards and Commissions

-Staff

-Closed Session (if applicable)

-Clerk's Report of Communications, Petitions and Referrals

-Communications from the City Attorney

-Public Commentary Continued
+Call to Order Moment of Silence Pledge of Allegiance Roll Call of Council Approval of the Agenda Communications from the City Administrator Introductions Public Commentary Communications from Council Communications from the Mayor Consent Agenda Public Hearings Approval of Council Minutes Ordinances - Second Reading Ordinances - First Reading Motions and Resolutions Council Business Boards and Commissions Staff Closed Session (if applicable) Clerk's Report of Communications Communications from the City Attorney Public Commentary - Continued